Modern competitive archery: Target archery

 Modern competitive target archery is often governed by the World Archery Federation, abbreviated as WA (sometimes also referred to as FITA, from its former French name of Fédération Internationale de Tir à l'Arc).
 Olympic rules are derived from WA rules.

 Target archery competitions may be held indoors or outdoors.
 Indoor distances are 18 m.
 Outdoor distances range from 25 to 90 m.
 Competition is divided into ends of 3 or 6 arrows.
 After each end, the competitors walk to the target to score and retrieve their arrows.
-Archers have a set time limit in which to shoot their arrows.
+Archers have a set time-limit in which to shoot their arrows.
 3 arrows are shot in 2 minutes, and 6 in 4 minutes.

 Targets are marked with 10 evenly spaced concentric rings, which have score values from 1 through 10 assigned to them.
 In addition, there is an inner 10 ring, sometimes called the X ring.
 This becomes the 10 ring at indoor compound competitions.
 Outdoors, it serves as a tiebreaker with the archer scoring the most X's winning.
 Archers score each end by summing the scores for their arrows.
 Line breakers, an arrow just touching a scoring boundary line, will be awarded the higher score.

-In the past, most targets in competitive archery use some kind of stalks of grain or grass and may be constructed of marsh grass woven into a rope then wrapped around into a target.
+In the past, most targets in competitive archery used some kind of stalks of grain or grass and might be constructed of marsh grass woven into a rope, then wrapped around into a target.
 However, in modern times, most archery targets are made of synthetic foam, or woven plastic bags stuffed with cloth.

 Different rounds and distances use different size target faces.
 These range from 40 cm (18 m WA Indoor) to 122 cm (70 m and 90 m WA, used in Olympic competition).